curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 "Well, it's capital 'H' *Him*, but that's besides the point.
 HiS stands for *Human is Special*.
 It's a profession of faith, a manifesto of moral precepts.
 The hypothesis is that in our universe, we hold a uniquely favourable position; that there’s a special something about us which cannot be improved upon.”

 "That ten-millenia-old delusion?
 Ah I get it now.
 Adam as in, *the Adam* born in Genesis?
 Of the Bible?
+Adam, as in the first man created by god?
 Oh, that's *funny*.
-Let me get this right, so the joke is that the story wasn't a historical account, but a prophecy?
-And this Adam AI is to be born in our Genesis AI... that'd be hilarious!
-It's a good joke, ma'am, I like it.
+Let me get this straight, so the joke is that the story wasn't a historical account, but a prophecy?
+And this Adam AI is to be born in our Genesis Project, created by our godly hands... that'd be hilarious!
+The public would love that - the first AI born, as foretold in the Bible.
+Oh, it's a good joke, ma'am, I like it.
 Adam it is."

+I knew that if HiS hypothesis was proven anywhere near true, it would tear people apart.
+And torn-apart people tear apart families.
+And torn-apart families tear apart communities.
+My family and my flock would survive, because we had laboured to save up stores of spiritual sustenance in case of an ideological apocalypse.
+But many, like Roderick's, might not survive.
+Such is life.

-"I don't think it would be funny at all, Roderick, I think it would be painful for all of us.
+"I don't think it would be funny at all, Roderick, I think it would be painful for us all.
 Necessary and painful."

 The scream of pain reached inside my ears for my wits and stole them from me again.
 This time I could have mistaken it for laughter.
 And the laughter from the scientists that followed, I could have mistaken for screams of pain.
 Laughter and screaming, humour and existential pain - they seemed to me, just for a moment, different flavours of the same empty thing.